micha-aucoin/backstage-app/README.md

 ### HOST BUILD

-The required steps in the host build are to install dependencies with yarn install, generate type definitions using yarn tsc, and build the backend package with yarn build:backend.:
+The required steps in the host build are to install dependencies with `yarn install`, generate type definitions using `yarn tsc`, and build the backend package with `yarn build:backend`:

 ```sh
 yarn install --frozen-lockfile